 The amount of time you spend in your room will vary based on the personalities of your family.
 But it’s a given that some amount of downtime will be spent in the room.
 Even if it is just a matter of getting ready for dinner in the evenings.
 Failing to plan ahead for this downtime falls on the list of potential cruise mistakes.

 The in-room time often coincides with the witching hour for many kids.
 When the day has been long but is not yet over.
 When they may be tired but unwilling or unable to nap.
-Or, perhaps you just need some quite time of your own.
+Or, perhaps you just need some quiet time of your own.
 Or the chance to shower and dress in peace.
 Whatever the case may be, have a plan for being able to facilitate some quiet low key playtime in the room.
 For instance, bring some coloring books, a favorite puzzle, or some small floor toys.
 Another option could be a child-friendly tablet.

 On some ships, the youth clubs may have a toy lending program.
 So regardless of whether you pack some small toys and books, you should check out these options as well.
 This allows you to have a small collection of toys that you can keep in your room for as long as the duration of your cruise and return on the last night.

 Also, don’t assume that the television in your room will necessarily be a good option for downtime.
 The channel selection will be quite limited, and depending on the cruise line, the channel presumptively being offered for kids may not be one that you like.